consoledotdev/home/content/tools/server-monitoring.md

 [Microsoft Azure](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/influxdata.influxdb-cloud).
 This is billed based on data ingest, storage, query count and data out.

-Even if you’re happy with the alerting constraints, the inability to deploy a reliable production monitoring setup without buying an enterprise version is a major limitation.
+Even if you're happy with the alerting constraints, the inability to deploy a reliable production monitoring setup without buying an enterprise version is a major limitation.